 After an arrest, you have the right to remain silent, and you have the right to an attorney.
 These Miranda rights are more than dialogue in police movies and television dramas.
 They are guarantees of the U.S. Constitution.
-Exercise your rights immediately by requesting a lawyer and declining to talk to police until your attorney arrives to advise you.
+Exercise your rights immediately by requesting an attorney and declining to talk to police until your attorney arrives to advise you.
 The attorneys at Largey Law are prepared to defend you.

 If you have been arrested or you believe law enforcement may take you into custody, call a Mount Dora criminal defense lawyer immediately.
 An aggressive advocate could help you avoid an arrest or criminal charges.

 Largey Law was founded by former public defenders who believe in the rights of all people to be treated fairly by the criminal justice system.
 We offer aggressive defense to a variety of charges, such as:

 We are available to protect your interests, even if you are arrested after normal business hours or on a weekend.
 Our criminal defense attorneys make jail visits and maintain offices across the state.
 We give you straightforward advice about your options and the potential outcomes.
 Throughout your case, we answer your questions honestly and promptly.